kbrsh/Main180/README.md

 <snippet>
   <content>
 # Project 180 Days
 Hi!
-I am Kabir and I am making 180 websites in 180 days to learn coding!
+I am Kabir and I am making 180 X in 180 days to learn coding!
+Replace X with Websites/UI/Backend

+### Progess

+* 180 Websites - In Progress
+* UI - Coming Soon
+* Backend - Coming Soon

 ## Usage
 You can use this repo to see my code, and maybe even refactor it!
 ## Contributing